S10143806H/rtd_debug/doc/en/source/ambd_arduino/examples/peripheral/UART - Communicate with the computer via UART.rst

 ##########################################################################
-[RTL8722DM MINI] UART - Communicate with the computer via UART
+UART - Communicate with the computer via UART
 ##########################################################################

 .. role:: raw-html(raw)